Market Access for Pharmaceutical Products – trends and challenges

 - Have a minimum of 2 years of relevant job experience

-Marlene Gyldmark, Head of Modelling, Outcomes Research, Statistics and Epidemiology, F. Hoffmann-La Roche AG
+Marlene Gyldmark, Head of Modelling, Outcomes Research, Statistics and Epidemiology – HTA group, F. Hoffmann-La Roche AG

 Other course teachers

-EUR 2,600/DKK 19,000.
-The fee includes teaching, course materials, all meals during the course and examination.
+EUR 2,680/DKK 19,900 excl.
+Danish VAT.
+The fee includes teaching, course materials, and all meals during the course and examination.

-An optional examination is provided (3 ECTS credits at Master’s level) if an essay (case story), based on an extended literature list, is handed in before 30 September 2017 at 16:00.
-The exam is obligatory for master’s students.
+An optional examination is available (3 ECTS credits at Master’s level) if an essay (case story), based on an extended literature list, is handed in before the 25th September 2018 at 14:00.
+The course is preapproved as an elective in the MIND and MRA programmes at the University of Copenhagen.
+The exam is obligatory for Master’s students.
 Read more here.